 - The textures included have very high resolutions.
 No texture should be larger than 2048x2048, 4k skins should only be included in the hi.ytd version.

 When a car needs too much video memory, the game will not be able to load all textures.
 Buildings or streets might use very low quality textures or disappear completely.
 In most cases, this is caused by having too many high resolution textures.
-The game is for example not able to handle eight 4k liveries, it is recommended to include no more than four in the hi.ytd.
+The game is for example not able to handle many 4k liveries, it is recommended to include no more than 4 in the ytd file.